General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Title the actress who performs the function of Eleven in Stranger Issues.
+- Title the actress who performs the position of Eleven in Stranger Issues.

-- Making A Assassin (season 1) was launched on Netflix by which yr?
+- Making A Assassin (season 1) was launched on Netflix wherein 12 months?

-- What number of actresses performed the a part of Queen Elizabeth II in The Crown up to now (season 1, 2, 3)?
+- What number of actresses performed the a part of Queen Elizabeth II in The Crown to date (season 1, 2, 3)?

 Answers